Fed to signal timing, speed of rate hikes to cool inflation

 The Fed releases its latest policy statement at 2 p.m.
 Eastern, followed by a press conference with Fed Chair Jerome Powell, whose words will be parsed for any hints about how aggressively the central bank will move to head off inflation, which is at a 40-year high and poses political risks for President Joe Biden.

 The Fed’s benchmark interest rate has been pegged near zero since the pandemic erupted in March 2020 and triggered a recession.
-The Fed is expected to raise this rate in March by a quarter point to a range of 0.25% to 0.5%, and economists expect several more rate hikes later in the year.
+The Fed is expected to raise this rate in March by a quarter point to a range of 0.25% to 0.5%.

 The Fed’s moves are likely to make a wide range of borrowing — from mortgages and credit cards to auto loans and corporate credit — more expensive.
 Those higher borrowing costs, in turn, could slow consumer spending.
 The gravest risk is that the Fed’s abandonment of low rates, which have nurtured the economy and the financial markets for years, could trigger another recession.